Steimel/KeySender/README.md

 Simple Ruby Gem to send keys to the OS

-Currently only supports Mac OS X. Also, not secure in any way
+Currently only supports Mac OS X and Linux.
+Also, not secure in any way